Fall Asleep Fast: the Best Tea for Sleep

 Lemongrass tea is an exceptional sleep aid that stimulates rest by inducing the release of chemicals and hormones that regulate sleep.
 Specifically, lemongrass tea triggers the release of serotonin, a hormone that has been connected to improving mood and happiness.
 This tea is particularly useful for individuals who suffer from restlessness before bed as the sedative effects reduce stress while serotonin increases feelings of contentment.

-Lemongrass tea is made from the leaves of the lemongrass plant known scientifically as Cymbopogon citratus, which is native to Asia, India and Australia.
-This tea features a citrusy, lemony flavor.
-The taste profile of lemongrass tea is light and airy with a refreshingly crisp finish.
+Lemongrass tea is made from the leaves of the lemongrass plant known scientifically as Cymbopogon citratus, native to Asia, India and Australia.
+This tea features a citrusy, lemony flavor and is light and airy with a refreshingly crisp finish.
 A 2009 study found that lemongrass tea can help regulate sleep cycles, leading to improved sleep even over longer periods of time.
 Scientists believe these sleep aids can be attributed to the release of serotonin and sedative effects of the lemongrass plant leaves (10).
+Incorporate a cup of lemongrass tea into you nightly routine, and reap the benefits of this amazing plant.

 Say Goodbye to Poor Sleep With Bedtime Teas